Thanks for stopping by.

 I admit that I don’t have it all together, but…

 Thanks for taking the time to read a little about me.
-My hope in writing this blog is to inspire you to grow closer in your relationship with the Lord Jesus Christ so much so, that you cannot keep it to yourself!
+My prayer is to inspire you to grow closer in your relationship with the Lord Jesus Christ AND that you will not keep it to yourself!

 I believe in one God, who is self-existent, eternal and infinite.
 I believe that He, while being the same in essence, has revealed Himself as three persons, Father, Son and Holy Spirit.
 (Deuteronomy 6:4; Isaiah 45:5-6; 1 Corinthians 8:4; Matthew 28:19; John 10:30; 14:9; 2 Corinthians 3:17).
 He is the all-knowing and all-powerful Creator of the universe.
 He is always perfectly good, kind, loving, forgiving, wise, merciful, just and holy.